theavege/foxtk-rs/README.md

 distribute.

 **Truly cross-platform**
-FOX runs on Linux, Windows, FreeBSD, and macOS using a single codebase.
+FOX runs on Linux, FreeBSD, and Windows using a single codebase.
 Your application looks and behaves consistently across all platforms.

 **Built-in OpenGL support**